-MineARC is proud of the relationships we have built with many major mine corporations across Africa; building the focus on mine safety in Africa.
+MineARC is proud of our relationships with many major mine corporations across Africa, building the focus on mine safety in Africa.
 One of our latest projects was the manufacture of two Hard Rock Mine Series IV Refuge Chambers, each designed to shelter 26 people in an emergency.

 The HRM26’s were commissioned by Two Rivers Platinum, located near the town of Steelport in Mpumalanga, on the Eastern Limb of the Bushveld Complex.
 The underground mine operation consists of the Main Decline, North Decline and Concentrator Plant.

 Two Rivers Platinum are dedicated to maintaining the highest safety standards across the site, ensuring they are compliant with industry requirements and legislation.

 ‘Two Rivers Platinum chose to implement refuge chambers at our mine site, based on legislative requirements as specified in ‘MHSA 29(1996) Outlets, Ladder ways and Travelling Ways’, said Lourie van Wyk, VOHE Manager.

 ‘In light of the high-risk area identified at the bottom of the shaft, where only one exit is present, it was recommended that we install a mobile refuge chamber that is life sustainable and that can be moved forward as production progresses through the mine.’

 The HRM Series IV Refuge Chamber is recognised as MineARC’s flagship system.
 It is considered the world’s most trusted chamber in metal and non-metal mines, complying in full with recognised world’s best practice legislation.